 Company Logo - Home Link

 The month of November is an excellent time to visit the historic city of Charleston as the weather remains fairly mild but with several fall-like days.
-This month you might want to attend the Harvest Festival at Mullet Hall Equestrian Center or perhaps stop by the Charleston City Market.

-Afternoon high temperatures early this month tend to be in low to mid 70s f (22-23C) with late night and early morning lows in the low 50s f (10-11C).
-A few afternoons could rise into mid to upper 70s f (24-25C) or even on rare occasions reaching near 80f (26-27C).
+Afternoon high temperatures early this month tend to be in the low to mid-70s f (22-23C) with late night and early morning lows in the low 50s f (10-11C).

-As the month progresses, the afternoon highs will fall to mid-60s f (18-19C) range with early morning lows mostly in the mid-40s (6-7C) range with a couple of mornings dipping into the mid-30s f (1-2C).
-On average, about one day this month will see a morning low of 32f (0C) or less.
+Early morning lows are mostly in the mid-40s (6-7C) range with a couple of mornings dipping into the mid-30s f (1-2C).

-About 18 days this month will be sunny or at least partly sunny skies and 12 days mostly cloudy.
-Rain will fall usually on 6 or 7 days, however, significant rainfalls of 0.5 inches (13mm) or more occurs only on 1 or 2 days this month.
-Snowfall is unlikely this month in Charleston.
+Rain will fall usually on 6 or 7 days, however, significant rainfalls of 0.5 inches (13mm) or more occur only on 1 or 2 days this month.

-What to wear in Charleston during November?
+What to Wear in Charleston in November?

-Weather-wise, Charleston in November is mild but turning fall-like as the month progresses.
 You may need to pack some summer clothes for the warmer days; however, a couple of sweaters and a light or medium-weight jacket or coat will also be needed for the cooler days towards the end of this month.

 While you are in Charleston, November is a good time to join one of our walking tours like the Historic Charleston tour or our Charleston Architecture tour.